 Growth Causes Problems

 Some brain tumors grow slowly and may become quite large before causing symptoms.
 Others may grow quickly and cause a sudden onset of symptoms.
-While most types of brain cancer may spread within the brain, few spread beyond the brain.
+While most types of primary brain cancer may spread within the brain, it is rare for a primary brain tumor to spread outside the brain.
 Because the skull is rigid, providing no room for the tumor to expand, brain tumors may press on parts of the brain that control movement, speech, sight or other vital functions.

 Even when brain tumors are benign (not cancer), they can cause serious problems.
-Although non-cancerous brain tumors usually grow slower than cancerous brain tumors, they may damage and press against normal brain tissue or the spine as they grow.
+Although non-cancerous brain tumors usually grow slower than cancerous brain tumors, they may damage and press against normal brain tissue or the spine as they grow spinal cord as they grow, potentially causing symptoms.

 Brain Has Crucial Roles